• Skip to primary navigation

 So, what might DROP and Deferred Retirement benefits actually look like in practice?

-To illustrate the differences, let’s look at how these programs might benefit a fictional member named Joe.
-Joe has 25 years of service and recently became eligible for a normal retirement with FPPA.
-He is interested in either using DROP for five years to build up a lump sum cash account, or using Deferred Retirement for five years to increase his lifetime monthly benefit.
+To illustrate the differences, let’s look at how these programs might benefit a fictional Member named Alex.
+Alex has 25 years of service and recently became eligible for a Normal Retirement with FPPA.
+Alex is interested in either entering DROP for five years to build up a lump sum cash account, or using Deferred Retirement for five years to increase his lifetime monthly benefit.

-This hypothetical member is 55 years old, has 25 years of service and an highest average salary of $85,000
+This hypothetical member is 55 years old, has 25 years of service and a highest average salary of $100,000

-Joe is 55, has 25 years of service in the Statewide Defined Benefit Plan, and makes $85,000 per year.
-For the purposes of this calculation, we’ll also say $85,000 is his highest average base salary.
+Alex is 55, has 25 years of service in the Statewide Retirement Plan: Defined Benefit Component, and makes $100,000 per year.
+For the purposes of this calculation, we’ll also say Alex’s Highest Average salary is $100,000.

 Benefit percentage calculation for a member at 55 years of age and 25 years of service

-Shown above, Joe is eligible for a benefit of 57.5% of his highest average base salary, or $48,875 per year.
-Broken down monthly, that earns Joe a monthly lifetime pension check of $4,072.92, before applicable taxes.
+Shown above, Alex is eligible for a benefit of 57.5% of his highest average base salary, or $57,500 per year.
+Broken down monthly, that earns Alex a monthly lifetime pension check of $4,792, before applicable taxes.

-In other words, if Joe elected to receive a normal retirement benefit—without additional funds from DROP or Deferred Retirement—he would receive $4,072.92 in lifetime pension benefits each month (before taxes) once he retired.
+In other words, if Alex elected to receive a Normal Retirement benefit—without additional funds from DROP or Deferred Retirement—he would receive $4,792 in lifetime pension benefits each month (before taxes) once he retired.

-If Joe chose to enter DROP for the maximum five years, as explained above, his monthly benefit and member contributions would be collected in a self-directed account.
-This includes his $4,072.92 monthly pension check and an average of $807.50 per month in member contributions.
-Over the five years Joe will continue working, his DROP account could build up to something like this:
+If Alex chose to enter DROP for the maximum of five years, as explained above, his monthly benefit and member contributions would be collected in a self-directed account.
+This includes his $4,792 monthly pension check and Alex’s 12% member payroll contributions.
+Over the five years Alex will continue working, his DROP account could build up to something like this:

-In our example, Joe’s account would contain just over $331,000 once he finished five years of DROP.
+In our example, Alex’s account would contain over $393,000 once he finished five years of DROP.
 This depends on a few factors, like investment returns and actual time spent in DROP.
-Joe would also start receiving his monthly benefit of $4,073 once he exits DROP.
+Alex would also start receiving his monthly benefit of $4,792 once he exits DROP.

-Let’s say Joe plans to stop working for his department at age 55, but continue working for a few years in a different industry.
+Let’s say Alex plans to stop working for his department at age 55, but continue working for a few years in a different industry.
 He doesn’t need his pension check right away so he decides to go into Deferred Retirement for five years.
-To calculate his eventual benefit, we’d start with his monthly benefit as of his Normal Retirement Date of $4072.02.
-We’d then compare it to the chart on page 3 of the Statewide Defined Benefit Brochure:
+To calculate his eventual benefit, we’d start with his monthly benefit as of his Normal Retirement date of $4,792.
+We’d then compare it to the chart on page five of the Statewide Retirement Plan Brochure:

 Example factor calculation for a member who defers for five years

-Next, we’d calculate Joe’s deferred monthly benefit by multiplying his original monthly benefit by the factor shown on the chart above.
+Next, we’d calculate Alex’s deferred monthly benefit by multiplying his original Normal Retirement benefit by the factor shown on the chart above:

-Altogether, going into DROP would result in a projected lump sum of $331,411.
-But, DROP would not increase Joe’s monthly lifetime benefit.
-Deferring his retirement would add $2,305 every month to Joe’s lifetime benefit, but wouldn’t generate a lump sum cash account.
+By deferring his benefit payments for five years, Alex’s defined benefit would increase to over $7,000 each month.
+For comparison, going into DROP would result in a projected lump sum of over $393,000.
+Deferring his retirement would add over $2,500 every month to Alex’s lifetime benefit, but wouldn’t generate a lump sum cash account.

 In truth, the best option is the one that works for you.
 It’s a cliché answer, but it’s absolutely true.
 Depending on your unique situation, DROP, Deferred Retirement or neither might be the right decision.

-Our best advice: work with your financial advisor and an FPPA retirement coordinator to determine which option best fits your financial goals.
+Our best advice: work with your financial advisor and an FPPA benefit administrator to determine which option best fits your financial goals.

 Ryan Woodhouse